rofergon/speed-rush-2d-backend-/README.md

 - Consistent color schemes across all components
 - Style-specific prompts for each component type

+## 🌐 Statistics Generation System

+The system generates statistics for each car component using a weighted random system:

+- Statistics range from 1 to 10
+- Numbers 1-8 have normal probability (weight: 1.0)
+- Numbers 9-10 have 30% less probability (weight: 0.7)

+This applies to all component statistics:
+- Engine: Power, Efficiency, Durability
+- Transmission: Shift Speed, Efficiency, Control
+- Wheels: Traction, Handling, Grip

 ## 🌐 Deployment

 The service can be deployed on Railway: